-John Kenneth Paranada is a Filipino born, UK-based Curator, Researcher and Writer.
-He is the first Curator of Art and Climate Change at the Sainsbury Centre, University of East Anglia.
+John Kenneth Paranada is a British-Filipino curator, critic, researcher, and writer.
+He is the inaugural Curator of Art and Climate Change at the Sainsbury Centre, University of East Anglia: the first role of its kind within a UK museum, now recognised internationally as a model for sustainable and regenerative curatorial and museological practice.

 John Kenneth Paranada’s manifesto: